-For instance Colorado has defined a resident relative as meaning a person who at the time of an accident is related by blood, marriage or adoption to the named insured or resident spouse, and who resides in the named insured's household, even if temporarily living somewhere elsewhere.
-They also add that any ward or foster child, who usually resides within the named insured's household, can be considered a resident relative.
+For instance, Colorado has defined a resident relative as meaning a person who at the time of an accident is related by blood, marriage or adoption to the named insured or resident spouse, and who resides in the named insured's household, even if temporarily living somewhere elsewhere.
+The state also adds that any ward or foster child, who usually resides within the named insured's household, can be considered a resident relative.

-Another example is one from Maryland.
-The MD Appeals court had occasion to consider what constitutes a resident relative for the purposes of an uninsured motorist coverage claim.
+Another example is from Maryland.
+The Maryland Appeals court had occasion to consider what constitutes a resident relative for the purposes of an uninsured motorist coverage claim.
 In this case the plaintiff had been living with his grandmother for almost a year and when he was in an accident he wanted to take use his parent's Uninsured Motorist coverage by saying he was a resident relative.
-The court however found that he could not be a resident relative of his parents who lived in a different town from the grandmother.
+The court, however, found that he could not be a resident relative of his parents who lived in a different town from the grandmother.

 The court noted he was not a full-time student, lived with his grandparents for the 11 months preceding the auto accident and during that time only visited his parents' home approximately four to six times.
 So the court of appeals found he was not a "resident" of his parent's home as defined by their insurance contract with their carrier.

 The court reasoned that according to the policy language the plaintiff would be a resident only if he physically lived in his parents' household, is under the age of 24, and attends school full-time.
 The court thus found that undisputed evidence clearly established that appellant failed to meet either definition of 'resident' because he did not physically live in his parents' home and did not attend college.